A Survey on the Security of Blockchain Systems: Acknowledgements

 \section{Acknowledgements}

-This work is supported in part by the National Science Foundation of China (No.61471228), the Key Project of Guangdong Province Science \& Technology Plan (No.2015B020233018), the National Natural Science Foundation of China (No.61402080, No.61572115, No.61502086, No.61572109), and China Postdoctoral Science Foundation founded project (No.2014M562307).
+This work is supported in part by the National Science Foundation of China (No.61471228, No.61402080, No.61572115, No.61502086, No.61572109), the Key Project of Guangdong Province Science \& Technology Plan (No.2015B020233018), and China Postdoctoral Science Foundation founded project (No.2014M562307).